aqifhamid786/DataMerge/README.md

 ## Performance Comparison
 - No. of Left Records:   3880
 - No. of Right records:  100344
-- Both records manage to join 30031 records.
+- Both techniques manage to join 30031 records.

 #### Latency of CrossJoin strategy:   ~35000 ms
 #### Latency of HashedNGram strategy: ~6500 ms